 Q. If I am racing as an individual, how do I get my running shoes across the Sakonnet river during the paddle board leg for the second run without getting them wet?

-A. We recommend when you drop your paddle board and paddle off on Saturday, you also attach a small backpack or bag to your paddle board.
+A. We recommend you attach a small backpack or bag to your paddle board.
 You can then use that backpack or paddle board to slip your shoes into and transport your shoes across the river without getting them wet.

 Q. If I am racing as an individual, have rented a kayak, but will have my running sneakers when I get to Narragansett and my support team is meeting me in Westerly at the finish what happens to my running sneakers?
 Is there any way to get those transported to the finish line?